Gregg Hughes

-Gregg Hughes, better known by his air name Opie, is an American radio personality and podcast host best known as the former co-host of the Opie and Anthony radio show that aired from 1995 to 2014 with Anthony Cumia and comedian Jim Norton.
-From 2014 to 2016, Hughes and Norton stayed at SiriusXM as co-hosts of Opie with Jim Norton.
-In October 2016, Hughes became the host of his own show, The Opie Radio Show, which lasted until his firing, for filming an employee as he used the toilet, on July 7, 2017.
+Gregg Hughes (born May 23, 1963) better known by his air name Opie, is an American radio personality and podcast host.
+He is best known as the former co-host of the Opie and Anthony radio show that aired from 1995 until 2014 with Anthony Cumia, as well as comedian Jim Norton beginning in 2001.
+Following Cumia's firing from SiriusXM in July 2014, Hughes and Norton stayed on as co-hosts of Opie with Jim Norton.
+In October 2016, Hughes began hosting his own program, The Opie Radio Show, which continued until his termination on July 7, 2017, after he installed a toilet camera to film a fellow employee in the men's restroom without consent.

 On May 8, 2018, Hughes launched his new podcast, The Opie Radio Podcast on the Westwood One network.
-In June 2019 the relationship with Westwood One ended, but the podcast continued.
+Due to low listenership, in June 2019, Westwood One terminated the relationship.
+The podcast would continue afterwards without sponsorship.

 Early life

-Hughes was born into an Irish-American family and was raised in Centerport, New York, on Long Island; he has described his mother as "pretty strict".
+Hughes was born in New York City and raised in an Irish-American family in Centerport, New York, on Long Island.
+He has described his mother as "pretty strict".
 He gained the nickname "Opie" because of his childhood resemblance to Opie Taylor, a fictional character from The Andy Griffith Show portrayed by Ron Howard.

 In 1981, Hughes graduated from Harborfields High School in Greenlawn, New York; his yearbook lists basketball, the New York Islanders hockey team, skiing, and films as his interests.
-He wished for a career in radio, and graduated from State University of New York at Geneseo with a degree in communications.
+He was a brother of the Phi Sigma Epsilon fraternity.
 During his time studying, Hughes worked air shifts at the university radio station.